Tejashree1924/Vehicle-Cut-In-Detection/README.md

 -> Object detection Utilities- Specific utilities for object detection from the TensorFlow Object Detection API.

-These modules and tools are essential for setting up the environment, downloading and using pretrained models, processing images and videos, and visualizing the results.
+These modules and tools were essential for setting up the environment, downloading and using pretrained models, processing images and videos, and visualizing the results.